 How to Store Asparagus

 Think of asparagus as the flowering vegetable that they are.
 When you get them home, trim off an inch or so from the bottom, and place them in a tall wide glass or vase or measuring cup with a couple of inches of water.
 Loosely cover the tops with a plastic bag and store in the fridge for 3 to 7 days, depending on their freshness.
 You can also leave them in a bag in a produce drawer, but they do tend to get a little banged up and age a bit faster.

 How to Cook Asparagus

-There are so many ways to cook these lovely green stalks.
+There are so many ways to prepare asparagus these lovely green stalks.
 They can star in a side dish, be a supporting member of a skillet meal, hold their own in a vegetable sauté.
-They can be steamed, boiled, stir-fried, roasted, baked, grilled, broiled – pretty much any way you can cook something, you can cook asparagus (I haven’t tried sous vide yet, but someday I will.
+They can be steamed, boiled, stir-fried, roasted (click here for everything you need to know about roasting asparagus!), baked, grilled (click here for everything you need to know about grilling asparagus!), broiled – pretty much any way you can cook something, you can cook asparagus (I haven’t tried sous vide yet, but someday I will.
 Maybe.).